 Once the area is numb, Dr. Piloro will remove a thin layer of skin affected by the cancer.
 This is called Stage 1 and represents the first layer of skin that is mapped, divided, and color-coded.

 The next phase of the procedure is the skin reconstruction.
-Dr. Piloro works closely with David Hoffman, D.D.S. and Mark Stein, D.D.S., M.D. who are experts at skin reconstruction, especially of the nose, ears, lips, and facial defects.
+Dr. Piloro works closely with our oral surgeons who are experts at skin reconstruction, especially of the nose, ears, lips, and facial defects.
 They utilize highly advanced reconstructive techniques that show natural cosmetic results with minimal to no visible scarring.